The Republic of Ireland Act 1948: The Commonwealth

-At the time the Act came into force, the view of the Irish Taoiseach whose government brought in the Act was that Ireland did not have a King and had not been a member of the Commonwealth since 1936.
+At the time the Act came into force, John A. Costello, the Taoiseach whose government introduced the Act, believed that Ireland did not have a King and had not been a member of the Commonwealth since 1936.
 His government's view was that Ireland was already a republic and that the Act would not create a republic but rather achieve a "clarification of [Ireland's] constitutional status."
-These views were shared by the Irish opposition leader of the time.
+These views were shared by the Irish opposition leader of the time, Éamon de Valera.
 Indeed, Irish leaders had on several previous occasions declared that Ireland was a republic and not a Commonwealth member, but that it was associated with the Commonwealth.

 The Irish view of things was not shared by the other members of the Commonwealth.
-Until Ireland brought the Act into force, it was still regarded by the members as forming part of "His Majesty’s dominions".
+Until Ireland brought the Act into force, it was still regarded by the members as forming part of "His Majesty's dominions".
 When Ireland adopted its 1937 Constitution, which made no reference to the King, the United Kingdom Government announced that it and the other Commonwealth Governments were "[still] prepared to treat … Ireland, as a member of the British Commonwealth of Nations".
 After all, in their view, the King was still empowered by Ireland to fulfill certain functions as Ireland's statutory agent under the External Relations Act 1936.
-With that Irish Act now being repealed, there was no longer any basis, however tenuous, to consider Ireland as continuing to have a King or to be part of His Majesty’s dominions and therefore within the Commonwealth.
+With that Irish Act now being repealed, there was no longer any basis, however tenuous, to consider Ireland as continuing to have a King or to be part of His Majesty's dominions and therefore within the Commonwealth.
 In their view, Ireland had now declared itself a republic for the first time bringing its membership of the Commonwealth to an end.
+Ironically, the Taoiseach chose to announce the repeal of the External Relations Act while on an official visit to Canada, the same country whose constitutional status had been the basis for the establishment of the Irish Free State.

 The London Declaration, which permitted republics to remain within the Commonwealth, was made shortly afterwards in response to India's desire to continue as a member once its new republican constitution was finalised.
-However, the Irish government did not reapply for membership of the Commonwealth, a decision that was criticised by then Leader of the Opposition Éamon de Valera, who considered applying for membership after his return to office in the 1950s.
+However, the Irish government did not reapply for membership of the Commonwealth.
+De Valera was opposed to this and considered applying for membership after his return to office in the 1950s.